Frusadev/fewwbar/README.md

 }
 ```

-Also make sure you have wmctrl, top, acpi, google-chrome-stable, xfce4-terminal and thunar installed on your system.
+Also make sure you have `wmctrl, top, acpi, google-chrome-stable, xfce4-terminal and thunar installed on your system`.

 By the way i'm using arch linux.
 If your system doesn't recognize some commands, feel free to change them in `taskbar.yuck`